 Fig 1.0: The Diamond Value Chain: Facets Singapore represents the Polished Diamond Sales sector

-In brief, a wholesaler such as ourselves (Facets Singapore), buys diamonds that are cut and polished, then sells these diamonds to jewellery manufacturers and retailers or local, independent jewellery stores who may not have the capacity to finance large stocks of diamond inventory.
+In brief, a polished wholesaler such as ourselves (Facets Singapore), buys diamonds that are cut and polished, then sells these diamonds to jewellery manufacturers and retailers or local, independent jewellery stores who may not have the capacity to finance large stocks of diamond inventory.
 Thus, the role of a wholesaler here is no different than a wholesaler of auto-mobile parts, textiles or coconuts.
-Instead of units in pieces, tonnes or kilograms, the units used here are carats(ct).
+Instead of units in pieces, tonnes or kilograms, the units used here are carats(cts).
 The needs vary by region, by market and by jewellery type: high-end vs. mass market, but in general, the concept of breaking bulk is exactly the same.

 Other activities include facilitating the logistics of exporting and importing diamonds and exploring new opportunities for retail clients who may not have the network nor negotiating power to access the increasingly global network.